Sustainable city: Urban farming

 Urban farming is the process of growing and distributing food, as well as raising animals, in and around a city or in urban areas.
 According to the RUAF Foundation, urban farming is different from rural agriculture because it is integrated into the urban economic and ecological system: urban agriculture is embedded in and interacting with the urban ecosystem.
 Such linkages include the use of urban residents as the key workers, use of typical urban resources (such as utilizing organic waste as compost or urban wastewater for irrigation), direct links with urban consumers, direct impacts on urban ecology (positive and negative), being part of the urban food system, competing for land with other urban functions, being influenced by urban policies and plans.
 One motivation for urban agriculture in sustainable cities includes saving energy that would be used in food transportation.
 Urban farming infrastructure can include common areas for community gardens or farms, as well as common areas for farmers markets in which the food items grown within the city can be sold to the residents of the urban system.

 Tiny forests or miniature forests is a new concept where many trees are grown on a small patch of land.
 These forests are said to grow 10x faster and 30x denser with 100x biodiversity than larger forests.
 Additionally, they are 100% organic.
-The ratio of shrub layer, sub-tree layer, tree layer and canopy layer of the miniature forest along with the percentage of each tree species are planned and fixed before planting so as to promote biodiversity.
+The ratio of shrub layer, sub-tree layer, tree layer, and canopy layer of the miniature forest along with the percentage of each tree species are planned and fixed before planting so as to promote biodiversity.

+Renewable Energy in Eco Industrial Parks

+Due to the such close proximity of buildings in eco industrial parks, renewable energy is a method that would benefit the energy output created in the area.
+Since there are many types of renewable energies, it is essential to pick the one that can create the most energy since eco industrial parks are so energy demanding.
+Based on a study done by Process Systems Engineering Center, a variety of renewable energies were tested, and it was found that biomass energy is able to produce the largest amount of energy output.
+Because some renewable energies like solar and wind are inconsistent or depend on a unchanging source to produce energy, biomass was able to be more persistent than other sources.

+Because areas such as eco industrial parks have such a high energy demand, putting more effort into being sustainable is crucial to citywide and even worldwide sustainability.
+Eco industrial parks and cities in general account for almost all energy use.
+So, cities that use sustainable energy become more adaptable, decreasing the risk of worsening climate change effects, and creating economic and social issues.